VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 ### Ordering and Registration User Stories

+When a registrant creates an order, it may not be possible to completely fulfill the order.
+For example, a registrant may request a registrant may request five seats for the full conference, five seats for the drinks reception, and three seats for the pre-conference workshop.
+There may only be three seats available and one seat for the drinks reception, but more than three seats available for the pre-conference workshop.
+The system displays this information to the registrant and gives the registrant the opportunity to adjust the number of each type of seat in the order before continuing to the payment process.

+After a registrant has selected the quantity of each seat type, the system calculates the total to pay for the order, and the registrant can then pay for those seats using an online payment service.

+> **Note:** In this version of the system, the actual payment is
+> simulated.

 After a registrant has purchased seats at a conference, she can assign attendees to those seats.
 The system stores the name and contact details for each attendee.

 ## Architecture

 What are the key architectural features?
 Server-side, UI, multi-tier, cloud, etc.

 Figure 1 illustrates the key architectural elements of the Contoso Conference Management System in the V1 release.
 The application consists of two web sites and three bounded contexts.
 The infrastructure includes SQL databases, an event store, and messaging infrastructure.

 The first table that follows figure 1 lists all of the messages that the elements shown on the diagram exchange with each other.

 ![Figure 1][fig1]